vboyev-MSFT/defender-docs/defender-xdr/investigate-incidents.md

 - Hunt for entity information of a device, file, IP address, or URL.

+### Go hunt

-The *go hunt* option takes advantage of the [advanced hunting](advanced-hunting-go-hunt.md) feature to find relevant information about an entity.
+The ***go hunt*** action takes advantage of the [advanced hunting](advanced-hunting-go-hunt.md) feature to find relevant information about an entity.
 The *go hunt* query checks relevant schema tables for any events or alerts involving the specific entity you're investigating.
 You can select any of the options to find relevant information about the entity:

   - See all available queries – the option returns all available queries for the entity type you're investigating.
   - All Activity – the query returns all activities associated with an entity, providing you with a comprehensive view of the incident's context.